haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

 * __RunUMAP(pca.df, tool\_addr, python.addr)__
     * computes umap coordinates.
 Currently Seurat packages has published a function with same name that computs UMAP coordinates on a seurat object.
 However the RunUMAP in this bundle is more flexible and can be used not just on a seurat object.
 This function is the fastest dimension reduction method (compared to PCA, tSNE and FDG).
     * @param `pca.df` the input data frame with variables as columns.
 In the pipeline this is used on the pca coordinates of a seurat object which can be retrieved at `seurat.obj@dr$pca@cell.embeddings`.
 The function is very flexible due to this input and can used on many types data formats not limited to a seurat object.
 Further flexibility of this function comes from the fact that other embeddings can be used besides pca (e.g. batch corrected pca stored at `seurat.obj@dr$harmony@cell.embeddings`).
-    * @param `tool_addr` folder name were the bundle tools are stored. this function use _umap/umap\_compute.py_ stored in the tools folder to compute the umap coordinates.
+    * @param `tool_addr` folder name were the bundle tools are stored. this function uses _umap/umap\_compute.py_ stored in the tools folder to compute the umap coordinates.
     * @param `python.addr` python address.
 This is pre-set in all pipelines but having this as an argument allows the user to re-use the function in other scripts and choose the python version
 * __Apply\_Classifier\_On\_Seurat\_Object(seurat.obj, classifier.fname, tool\_addr, python.addr)__
     * this function applies an SVM classifier to the seurat objects and outputs predictions as a character vector;